WWE News: Maryse Has A Baby Bump And Eva Marie No Longer Has Red Hair [Photos]

 Eva Marie No Longer Has Red Hair

-Eva Marie, who first received notoriety by being a cast member of the Total Divas reality series.
+Eva Marie first received notoriety by being a cast member of the Total Divas reality series.
 During this time, she would train to become an in-ring talent, and embarked in a feud along with the rest of the cast against AJ Lee.
 Despite gaining such massive exposure in so little time as a WWE talent, many criticized her in-ring performance.
 Eventually, she was sent to NXT to hone her craft, and even aligned herself with Nia Jax.
 Throughout her time in WWE before leaving the company earlier this year, she went by the moniker of “All Red Everything,” as her hair was a major part of making her character unique.
-How, however, she looks to have ditched the gimmick, and has changed her hair color to multicolored for a new project.
+Now, however, she looks to have ditched the gimmick, and has changed her hair color to multicolored for a new project.
 She also has changed her hair to black since leaving WWE.

 While there is no timetable to when Maryse may come back, if at all since she admitted on a Table for 3 episode that she wants to stay home and start a family, it looks like Eva Marie has moved on from her time in the WWE.